agelastic/ChineseStuff/README.md

 ## Modern Chinese Character Frequency List

 A Pleco dictionary listing basic meanings and frequency of characters in modern Chinese.
 The list comes from Jun Da's [Chinese text computing page](http://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=MO).
-His corpus is non-specific to genre.
+His corpus is non-specific to genre

+## 现代汉语常用词表

+Another Pleco dictionary listing "official" frequencies of "words" in Chinese, according to some CN government agency (forgot which)